maastrichtlawtech/awesome-legal-nlp/summaries/katz2014predicting.md

   1. Will the Court affirm or reverse the lower Court’s judgment?
   2. How will each individual Justice vote on the question before him or her?

-As these are typically questions considered in both academic and popular circles, these are the questions we seek to predict.
+These are the questions they seek to predict.

 ### Contributions